Pretty Boy Floyd

-Charles Arthur Floyd (February 3, 1904 – October 22, 1934), nicknamed Pretty Boy Floyd, was an American bank robber.
-He operated in the West and Central states, and his criminal exploits gained widespread press coverage in the 1930s.
-He was seen positively by the public because, during robberies, he burned mortgage documents, freeing many people from their debts.
-He was pursued and killed by a group of Bureau of Investigation (BOI, later renamed FBI) agents led by Melvin Purvis.
-Historians have speculated as to which officers were at the event, but accounts document that local officers Robert "Pete" Pyle and George Curran were present at his fatal shooting and also at his embalming.
-Floyd has continued to be a familiar figure in American popular culture, sometimes seen as notorious, other times portrayed as a tragic figure, even a victim of the hard times of the Great Depression in the United States.
-Floyd is viewed by many as a prime example of a real life anti-hero.
+Charles Arthur Floyd (February 3, 1904 – October 22, 1934), nicknamed Pretty Boy Floyd, was an American bank robber whose crimes across the Midwestern and South Central United States received widespread press coverage in the 1930s.
+Floyd developed a positive reputation among some members of the public, in part because he reportedly destroyed mortgage documents during robberies, allegedly relieving debtors of their obligations.

+Floyd was ultimately tracked down and killed by officers from the Bureau of Investigation in a raid led by Melvin Purvis.
+Contemporary accounts also place local officers Robert "Pete" Pyle and George Curran at both the shooting and Floyd's subsequent embalming.
+Floyd has continued to be a familiar figure in American popular culture, sometimes seen as notorious criminal, a tragic product of the Great Depression, or an antiheroic outlaw figure.